Most Common Beginner Mistakes On Ukulele

 You need to set specific tasks and objectives in your journey and attempt to accomplish them step by step.

-For example, today you promise to yourself that you’ll master certain chords and try your best to make it.
+For example, today you promise to yourself that you’ll master certain chords and try your best to make them.

 You will need to take your time while learning and fill yourself with positive energy, that will be a good starting point.